Exercises for Young Children

-Provide safe, sturdy objects to ride, push, pull, balance on, and climb.
+- Provide safe, sturdy objects to ride, push, pull, balance on, and climb.

-	Make chores into games that kids can help with, for example:
+Make chores into games that children can help with, for example:

 - During dinner preparation, have your child carry something to the table that will not break or spill.

 Preschoolers (3 to 5 years)